 Above 200th Place

 Leader Boards.
-Participants can visit masters.playgwent.com to view (amongst other things): (a) the current Pro Ladder Season rankings (on a global and cross-platform basis); (b) a faction-by-faction breakdown of Participants’ Pro Ladder MMR; and (c) Participants’ total Crown Points earned to-date..
+Participants can visit masters.playgwent.com to view (amongst other things): the current Ranked Season rankings and Participants’ total Crown Points earned to-date.

 Frequency.
 Open Tournaments will take place once every two (2) months.
 Please see section 3.2 (Dates) for the dates of the Open Tournaments.

 Replacement Participants.
-If for any reason a qualifying Participant cannot attend an Open Tournament (e.g. due to scheduling or visa issues or because a Participant’s invite has been withdrawn by CD PROJEKT RED), CD PROJEKT RED will invite the Participant with the next highest Crown Points from the same Pro Ladder Season (including from Third Party Tournaments, as detailed in section 5.2 (Participant Qualification Criteria)) until a total of eight (8) Participants have been chosen and are able to attend.
+If for any reason a qualifying Participant cannot attend an Open Tournament (e.g. due to scheduling or visa issues or because a Participant’s invite has been withdrawn by CD PROJEKT RED), CD PROJEKT RED will invite the Participant with the next highest Crown Points score to date until a total of eight (8) Participants have been chosen and are able to attend.

 Crown Points and Tickets.
 Crown Points will be awarded to the top placing Participants at the Open Tournaments as shown in the table below.
-In addition, the two (2) finalists of each Open Tournament will automatically be eligible for tickets to the following Challenger Tournament.
+In addition, the winner of each Open Tournament will automatically be eligible for tickets to the Season 2 World Masters Tournament.